 Bosch CX Performance come with 75Nm of torque and 2.9kg

-The extra weight of Bafang Ultra G510 is noticeable when bike required to make quick transitions.
+The extra weight of Bafang Ultra G510 is noticeable when bike required to make quick transitions, those are the only times we wish Titanium Fabrication or Carbon Technology was used to make the frame.
 However Frey done a very good job, bike puts power to the ground well and in controlled fashion masking its weight penalty.
 However on maximum support and in lower gear bike can surprise unexpected rider with loss of traction due to wheel spin.
 Large dual battery option with capacity over 1300Wh does not dramatically increase range as one would expect comparing to say 250W Bosch motor and battery combination.
 This is a result of extra power draw due to increased motor assist and lower motor/electronics technology, resulting is reduction in overall efficiency.
 At full load G510 run warm but do not overheat, thanks to it’s Chinese aluminum die casting casing with integrated fins and airflow across the motor at higher speeds.